phueb/DLSRL/README.md

 * Decoding constraints are not implemented (BIO tag sequence constraints, SRL sequence constraints)
 * Control gates governing highway connections between LSTM layers are not implemented
 * Recurrent dropout is not used because it prevents using cudnn acceleration of the LSTM computations in tensorflow 2.0

+## Compatibility

+Tested on Ubuntu 16.04, Python 3.5 and tensorflow-gpu 2.0.0b1